 Dr. Pieter-Willem Hendriks, Lincoln University

 My area is arable crop production, phenotyping and breeding.
 I have a specific interest in below-ground crop development and interactions.
 My recent research evolved around wheat- weed interactions and the improvement of the competitive ability of wheat.
 Competition with weeds is an ongoing problem in wheat production.
 The cost of weeds, increasing concerns around food safety, soil health, herbicide resistance and the reduction in the release of novel products suggest a need for an integrated weed management approach.
 Improving the competitive ability of wheat is one of the tools available in this integrated weed management.
 We studied the impact of the selection for and the breeding with increased early shoot vigour on the competitiveness of wheat.
 A particular focus was set at below ground root architecture and allelochemical interactions.
 Currently I am trying to set up a breeding effort to find solutions for the New Zealand Potato Industry.
-I would like to develop the speed breeding and phenotyping capacity at Lincoln University
+I would like to develop the speed breeding and phenotyping capacity at Lincoln University.

 More Speakers to be announced…